tsengia/XdotoolBlocks/README.md

 This program uses the Google Blockly library: https://developers.google.com/blockly/
+This program generates code to use with Xdotool: http://www.semicomplete.com/projects/xdotool

 Usage
 =================